 These processes are a collection of proven methods for exploring consciousness.
 We call them spiritual technologies.
 They help us expand awareness and unlock the gifts to reach higher states of consciousness.

 These tools differ significantly from religion.
 They do not require faith or belief in any religious doctrine.
 Anyone can use these processes to develop their full potential.
 All you need to do is follow the process, and it’s just like following the recipe for baking a cake.
 If you combine the right ingredients in the right way, you get something delicious.

 We select the best of these ancient methods for our blended learning method.
 These processes are time-tested by generations of use, and they stand up to the rigorous tests of science.
 They are repeatable processes, and several produce measurable effects on our physiology.
 These changes include increased brainwave coherence, lower heart rate, and increased skin resistance.
 Changes like this prove these partitions of consciousness differ significantly from waking, dreaming, and sleeping.

 We divide these tools into four major categories:

 Everyone can use these methods to create their unique spiritual path, and you can start with any of these methods.
 The more of them you use, the faster your progress.

 Are we a part of a grand experiment, the cosmos “made conscious?”
 Even if you don’t, let’s make the most of this opportunity they call life.

-Are you interested in spiritual exploration?
+Does spiritual exploration sound interesting?
 Check out the blended learning process at the core of our teaching process.
-We offer this curriculum through our individually tailored virtual learning academy and our traditional face-to-face sessions.
+We offer this curriculum through our individually tailored virtual learning academy and traditional face-to-face sessions.
 It reflects what Joseph Campbell called the Hero’s Journey (1).
 Our learning options include both face-to-face and virtual learning sessions.
 Please consider donating and supporting our mission.

 (1) Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia